Projects

 Strains_IMG.png

 In David’s PhD research at Washington University (advisor: Marc Diamond), he pursued the molecular origin of tauopathies (Alzheimer’s, frontotemporal degeneration, etc.), which are neurodegenerative diseases caused by aggregates of the tau protein.
 Despite this similarity, each disease features a unique clinical and pathological profile.
 He discovered that individual tauopathies are true disease strains, specified by isolatable and self-replicating tau aggregate structures.
 These findings inform ongoing development of structure-based therapeutics to halt the spread of neurodegeneration and highlight a remarkable ability for protein assemblies to encode information.
+Currently, the lab is circling back to this foundational work, creating new cellular models to understand the origin and toxicity (or….lack-there-of) of protein aggregates in neurodegenerative diseases.
+We also remain fixated on potential functional equivalents of self-propagating, higher-order assemblies (or ‘prions).

 SEE PUBLICATIONS FOR MORE INFORMATION!